6170-fa14/6.170-guides/Install.md

     </body></html>

 Many of you may be unfamiliar with the JavaScript debugging tools provided by modern web browsers.
 We recommend the tools [for Chrome](https://developer.chrome.com/devtools) and [for Firefox](https://getfirebug.com) in particular.

-**Need to decide what else to say here.
-I'm not an expert on JavaScript debugging in either browser.**

 GitHub